Podcast: Play in new window | Embed

-Pain.
-This week’s podcast centers on pain.
-In the wake of discovering her friend’s husband has lost his battle to cancer, coupled with the news of the mass shooting in Thousand Oaks, California, Marisa releases this episode with a heavy, burdened heart.
+Pain: This week’s podcast centers on pain and navigating grief.
+In the wake of discovering her friend’s husband has lost his battle to cancer, coupled with the news of the mass shooting in Thousand Oaks, California, Marisa releases Episode 14 of the VulnerABILITY Podcast with a heavy, burdened heart.

 There is hope that comes from even the most painful of situations.
 There is light in the darkness, and if we choose to cling to one another in these tough times—we will find it.